Nepsha1986/gift/src/content/gifts/en-us/weekend-gateway-for-two.md

 ---
-title: Weekend Getaway for Two
+title: "Weekend Getaway for Two"
-description: Gift them an unforgettable escape with a weekend getaway for two.
+description: "How to Arrange an Unforgettable Adventure for Your Beloved Girlfriend"
-date: '2023-09-17'
+date: "2023-09-17"
-thumbnail: ../../img/gifts/trip_to_europe.webp
+thumbnail: "../../img/gifts/trip_to_europe.webp"
 category: "for-women"
 featured: true
 ---